 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

 What Are Dental Implants?

+Dental implants are titanium screws that replace the root of a tooth, or act as a structural foundation for a dental prosthesis (bridge or denture).
 A natural tooth consists of a root and a crown.
 If you compare natural teeth to implant-supported replacement teeth, you’ll see they have the same basic parts.
 Both have a crown (the visible part used to chew food).
 Both have a root that holds the tooth securely under the gum and is anchored into the jaw.
 The difference is that the implant is made of titanium – the same time-tested material used by surgeons for artificial joints, plates and screws.
 When you lose a tooth, you lose both the root and the crown.
 To replace the tooth, the surgeon first replaces the root with a dental implant.
 The jaw bone then heals and grows directly onto the surface of the dental implant.
-The bone bonds with the titanium, creating a strong foundation or anchor for prosthetic teeth.
+The bone bonds with the titanium, creating a strong foundation or anchor for prosthetic teeth that is actually integrated into the bone.
 A support post (abutment) is then screwed into the implant and a new replacement tooth (crown) is cemented on top of the abutment.
 In many cases a temporary replacement tooth can be attached to the implant immediately after it is placed.
 If all of your teeth are missing, a variety of treatment options are available to support the replacement teeth.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 Dr. Fenton performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.